-- 1).
-Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems. agricultural livestock operations and wildlife. - 2).
-Inorganic contaminants such as salts and metals, that can be naturally occurring or result from urban storm water runoff; industrial or domestic waste-Continued on page 6
+- Microbial contaminants, such as viruses and bacteria, that may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife. - 2).
+Inorganic contaminants, such as salts and metals, that can be naturally-occurring or result from urban stormwater runoff; industrial or domestic wastewater discharges, oil and gas production, mining, or farming. - 3).
+Pesticides and herbicides that may come from a variety of sources such as agriculture, urban storm water runoff, and

+Continued on page 6 ➤